How to Run Your Own Instagram Audit: 8 Steps to Building a Better Profile

 Looking to run an Instagram audit but aren’t sure where to start?

-In this post, we’ll show you step-by-step how to run your own Instagram audit.
+In this post, we’ll cover how to run your own Instagram audit in 8 easy steps.

-Plus, to make things even easier, we’ve put together a downloadable PDF of our Instagram audit questions so you can print it off and check-off your progress!
+Plus, to make things even easier, we created a free PDF with all of our Instagram audit questions so you can print it off and check-off your progress!
 Running an Instagram audit for a client?
 Impress them by handing in this worksheet!

 Instagram Audit Step #1: Goals and KPIs

-To kick things off: what are your current goals for your business and do these align with your goals for Instagram?
+To kick things off: what are your current business goals and do they align with your goals for Instagram?

 While these goals will not be exactly the same, they should be complementary.
 Your goals on Instagram should directly support your business goals, even if it’s in some small way.

-For example, if your brand is fairly new and focused on getting more customers, your Instagram goal is probably going to be overall follower and engagement growth.
+For example, if your brand is fairly new and focused on gaining traction with your target customers, your Instagram goal is probably going to be overall follower and engagement growth.

 Once your goals are locked-in, you have to make sure that they’re being measured correctly, and to do this you need key performance indicators (KPIs).
-So it’s worth asking: are my current Instagram KPIs working for me?
+So it’s worth asking: what KPIs do you use to define success?

 Instagram Audit Step #2: Branding and Voice